NortyNorts/NortyNorts/README.md

 ## I'm a Junior Software Developer with a background in marine engineering, hospitality and customer service.

-- I decided to get back into computing by taking a Professional Software developemnt course at CodeClan.
+- I am curently taking a Professional Software developemnt course at CodeClan Edinburgh.

--
+- I am hoping to work for a company that can help me learn and grow as a developer.

 ### Some of the Languages and Tools I have been learning: